Framstag/acousticrules/README.md

 Parser generator tool.

-It teaches me how in this case to build JSON based DSLs (with their advantages and disandvantages).
+It teaches me how in this case to build JSON based DSLs (with their advantages and disadvantages).

 ## About the name